nchiwar/mediconnecthub/README.md

 Tech Stack

 Frontend: React 18+ with TypeScript, Tailwind CSS for styling, React Router for navigation, Redux Toolkit for state management, Socket.io for real-time features, Web3.js for blockchain integration, and TensorFlow.js for client-side AI enhancements.

 Backend: Django 5+ with Django REST Framework, PostgreSQL (multi-tenant setup), Celery for asynchronous tasks, Django Channels for WebSockets, and scikit-learn for AI matching algorithms.

-Additional Technologies: Docker for containerization, Ethereum testnet for blockchain, Leaflet.js for geolocation mapping, JWT/OAuth for authentication.
-Deployment: Vercel for the frontend (now live and available!), AWS or Heroku for the backend, with GitHub Actions for CI/CD pipelines.
+Deployment: Vercel for the frontend, AWS or Heroku for the backend, with GitHub Actions for CI/CD pipelines.

 Features in Detail